Diacod-I/Scratch-ML/README.md

 # Scratch-ML
-Implementation of Basic Statistical Models from Scratch using Python.
+### Understanding implementation of basic statistical Models from scratch using Python.<br>
 This repository allows me to get an understanding of the working of statistical algorithms commonly used in machine learning projects.